seanzzeng/autograd-lite/README.md

 We can visualise this using matplotlib:
 ![MNIST Training Progress](mnist_training_results.png)

-## Planning
-* Implement Adam to replace stochastic gradient descent, resulting in faster and more stable convergence.
 * Cross-Entropy Loss & Softmax.
 * This currently doesn't support tensors with more than 2 dimensions, so N-dimensional matrix operations could be something to look into.
 * Layer Normalisation.